rails/rails/guides/source/action_controller_overview.md

 end
 ```

-Notice that in the above case code is `render xml: @users` and not `render xml: @users.to_xml`.
-That is because if the input is not string then rails automatically invokes `to_xml` .
+You may notice in the above code that we're using `render xml: @users`, not `render xml: @users.to_xml`.
+If the object is not a String, then Rails will automatically invoke `to_xml` for us.

 Filters
 -------